SumiyaRahman/react-knowledge-cafe/README.md

-# Blogs React 📚
+# Knowledge Cafe 📚
 **A Modern Blog Platform Built with React**

 Welcome to **Blogs React**, a simple, elegant, and fully responsive blog platform developed using React.
 This project showcases the power of React in creating dynamic web applications with a clean, intuitive user interface.

 ## 🌐 Live Demo
-Check out the live version here 👉 [Blogs React](https://blogs-react.surge.sh/)
+Check out the live version here 👉 [Knowledge Cafe](https://blogs-react.surge.sh/)

 ## ✨ Features